gabrielsoltz/metahub/README.md

 # Context

-In **MetaHub**, context refers to information about the affected resources like their configuration, logs, tags, organizations, and more.
+In **MetaHub**, context refers to information about the affected resources like their configuration, associations, logs, tags, account, and more.

 MetaHub doesn't stop at the affected resource but analyzes any associated or attached resources.
 For instance, if there is a security finding on an EC2 instance, MetaHub will not only analyze the instance but also the security groups attached to it, including their rules.
 MetaHub will examine the IAM roles that the affected resource is using and the policies attached to those roles for any issues.
 It will analyze the EBS attached to the instance and determine if they are encrypted.
 It will also analyze the Auto Scaling Groups that the instance is associated with and how.
 MetaHub will also analyze the VPC, Subnets, and other resources associated with the instance.

-The **Context** module has the capability to retrieve information from the affected resources, affected accounts, and other related resources that are connected.
+The **Context** module has the capability to retrieve information from the affected resources, affected accounts, and every associated resources.
 The context module has five main parts: `config` (which includes `associations` as well), `tags`, `cloudtrail`, and `account`.
-By default, `config` and `tags` are enabled.
-You can choose which modules to enable using the opeion `--context`.
+You can choose what you want to query using the option `--context`, by default only `config` and `tags` are enabled.
 Each of these keys will be added under the affected resource in the output with their outpus.

 ## Config